File Formats and Example Scripts¶

 vibrant processes multiple data files, such as the dipole moments, polarizabilities, and forces, in order to compute the desired vibrational spectrum.
-These files must follow specific formats which we describe in this section.
+In principle, these data can be obtained from any quantum chemistry package, provided that the appended data files follow the input formats expected by vibrant, which are described in this section.

 More information on all available keywords can be found on Keyword Glossary and all complete example input files are available on Examples.